atoft/cpp-learning/lesson6/readme.md

 access the database?
 We just need to give that function the address of the data and it can go and access it!
 The only thing that needs to be copied into the function's stack frame is the address of the data, rather than all the data itself.
-In addition, the function can update the database in memory too, without making a copy of it.
+In addition, the function can update the database on the heap too, without making a copy of it.

 At some later point, all the work the program needed to do with the database